What it’s like to sell used underwear for money

 During her degree, Jenny* was struggling to make ends meet, leading her to look for a way to make money quickly.

 She decided to sign up to a fetish site, selling her used knickers in order to cover the cost of necessities.

 We spoke to Jenny in 2016 to find out what this was really like.

-Speaking to Save the Student, Jenny said she signed up out of sheer financial desperation:
+Jenny told Save the Student that she signed up for the fetish website out of sheer financial desperation:

-Her rent alone is £4,500 a year, whilst her maintenance loan comes in at just £3,300 a year, meaning she has to find an extra £1,200 a year just to cover her rent.
-On top of this, she also needs money for food, transport and course costs.
+Her rent alone was £4,500 a year, while her Maintenance Loan came in at just £3,300 a year, meaning she had to find an extra £1,200 a year just to cover her rent.
+On top of this, she also needed money for food, transport and course costs.

-Jenny initially had to pay up for a £15-a-month subscription to a fetish site, but it wasn't long before she made her monthly fee back (and then some!) as customers began lining up to buy her already-worn wears.
+She initially had to pay up for a £15-a-month subscription to a fetish site, but it wasn't long before she made her monthly fee back as customers began lining up to buy her worn underwear.
 She said:

 Almost immediately I was contacted by individuals who were after some of my 'products', and I quickly saw that there were a lot more options than just underwear.

 Many members were also selling custom photos and videos, other items of worn clothing, and other more personal items (almost every type of bodily fluid seemed to be in demand).